learnk8s/learnk8s.io/src/yaml-validation/content.md

 Kubernetes workloads are most commonly defined as YAML formatted documents.

-Those manifests are parsed, checked, and deserialised in kubectl before they are submitted to the API server.

 One of the challenges with YAML is that it's rather hard to express constraints or relationships between manifest files.

 **What if you wish to check that all images deployed into the cluster are pulled from a trusted registry?**